 The Karalee rock catchment and reservoir was constructed by railway entrepreneur, William Noah Hedges, in 1897.

 Railway engineer William Shields designed the Karalee water supply to be adequate to service up to twelve trains a week running between Southern Cross and Coolgardie.
-Coolgardie grew so rapidly that within a year twenty trains were running between the two towns every day.
+The growth in population in Coolgardie was so rapid that within a year twenty trains were running between the two towns every day.

 The catchment area is approximately 56 hectares (138 acres).
-The estimated quantity of water from one inch of rain in one hour is 1,885,920 gallons (more than 8.5 million litres!).
+The estimated quantity of water from one inch of rain in one hour is more than 8.5 million litres!

 Karalee continued to supply water until the introduction of diesel locomotives in 1953.